 Water service delivery infrastructure: Water For People aims to increase service levels and facilitates the delivery of services through local service authorities and providers, building their capacity to design, build, and operate reliable water services rather than implementing the projects directly ourselves.
 We make formal legal agreements with district authorities for staffing, design, construction, commissioning, and capacity-building activities.
 Depending on the context of each district, infrastructure projects may include construction or rehabilitation of boreholes with community hand pumps or kiosks, pumped or gravity-fed piped water systems with community or household taps, or individual household solutions such as rainwater harvesting tanks.
 Public institutions either tap into a community water system or have separate boreholes or rainwater catchment systems.
 To accommodate district budgets and co-finance arrangements, infrastructure work is usually phased to begin work while mobilizing communities and partners.

-Sanitation service delivery infrastructure: Our approach to sanitation services is focused on moving populations up the sanitation ladder toward safely-managed services in a sustainable way.
-It includes efforts within the geographic boundaries of the Everyone Forever districts, as well as market-based initiatives both inside and outside of Everyone Forever districts (as markets are not defined by administrative boundaries).
+Sanitation service delivery infrastructure: Our approach to sanitation services is focused on moving populations up the sanitation ladder toward safely managed services in a sustainable way.
+It includes efforts within the geographic boundaries of the Everyone Forever districts, city- and town-wide inclusive sanitation, as well as market-based initiatives both inside and outside of Everyone Forever districts (as markets are not defined by administrative boundaries).
 Sanitation infrastructure in the contexts where we work includes various types of improved toilets with onsite disposal in dispersed rural communities, toilets with pit-emptying services in more densely populated areas, and toilets with septic tanks or sewered networks in small towns and cities.
 Beyond improved toilets, sanitation infrastructure also includes development of pit-emptying technology, sludge transfer stations, and connections to sewer networks, as well as infrastructure for fecal sludge and wastewater treatment and reuse.
-Infrastructure is contextualized to community needs, gaps in the market, and capacity of local actors
+Infrastructure is contextualized to community needs, gaps in the market, and capacity of local actors.

 We support government and private sector partners to foster a market of sanitation products and services across the entire sanitation value chain, including: